 incredible.
 The results were equal if not superior to the graphic

-design solutions offered today and much more cost effective.
+design solutions offered today, simpler and much more cost effective.

 Sales of Trispectives were huge at the very

 reasonable price of $495.00.
 Many of our CADKEY customers were